Skip to main content Skip to local navigation

 How to Submit

-Submitting your thesis/dissertation using York University’s Electronic Theses and Dissertations (ETD) application is a quick and easy process.
+Submitting your thesis/dissertation using York University's Electronic Thesis and Dissertation system (ETD system) is a quick and easy process.

-The instructions below outline the step-by-step process of using the application.
-Please refer to the Thesis, Dissertation and Submission Guidelines above for details on the policies and process leading up to the point of final submission, including formatting and other requirements.
+The instructions below outline the step by step process of using the system.
+Please refer to the instructions on this webpage, including formatting and other requirements.
 To view the York University ETD collection, visit the Faculty of Graduate Studies section on YorkSpace.

 Instructions for converting your thesis to a PDF file are available on the YorkSpace Resources Site.